LogoLogo

 Discount Codes allow your Client to provide special offers to their customers.

-You can learn how to set up Discount Codes in the Admin here.
+You can learn how to here.

 The role of a Discount Code Layout is to give the customer an opportunity to enter and apply a Discount Code on your Site.
 Additionally, once a code is applied, the Layout will give the customer information about how their code has been applied along with any terms and conditions, and the opportunity to remove the code.